faridamousa/pyramidspharmacytest/README.md

 ## **Technologies and Frameworks Used**
 The project is built using the following technologies:

-- **Backend**: Django and Django Rest Framework for a robust server-side architecture.
+- **Backend:** Django and Django Rest Framework for a robust server-side architecture.

-- **Frontend**: React for a dynamic and responsive user interface.
+- **Frontend:** React for a dynamic and responsive user interface.

-- **HTTP Communication**: Axios library for seamless communication between frontend and backend.
+- **HTTP Communication:** Axios library for seamless communication between frontend and backend.

-- **Routing**: React Router for a smooth single-page application experience.
+- **Routing:** React Router for a smooth single-page application experience.

 ---
 ## **Features**
-- **User Registration and Login**: Secure authentication for both patients and pharmacists.
+- **User Registration and Login:** Secure authentication for both patients and pharmacists.

-- **Add New Medicines**: Pharmacists can add medicines to the system.
+- **Add New Medicines:** Pharmacists can add medicines to the system.

-- **View Medicines**: Patients and pharmacists can browse available medicines.
+- **View Medicines:** Patients and pharmacists can browse available medicines.

-- **Refill Requests**: Patients can request refills for medicines.
+- **Refill Requests:** Patients can request refills for medicines.

-- **Refill Statistics**: Pharmacists can visualize refill request counts using a bar chart.
+- **Refill Statistics:** Pharmacists can visualize refill request counts using a bar chart.

 ---